tillsteinbach/CarConnectivity-plugin-abrp/README.md

 after you installed CarConnectivity

 ## Configuration
-In your carconnectivity.json configuration add a section for the abrp plugin like this:
+In your carconnectivity.json configuration add a section for the abrp plugin like this.
+A documentation of all possible config options can be found [here](https://github.com/tillsteinbach/CarConnectivity-plugin-abrp/tree/main/doc/Config.md).
 ```
 {
     "carConnectivity": {